ModelarData/ModelarDB-RS/docs/user/README.md

 the provided addresses.
 Afterwards, the `modelardbd` instance that initially received the query, unions the result from all `modelardbd` instances and returns it to the client.
 As an example, this can be used to execute a `SELECT` statement on both the data in the cloud and a specific edge node.
-Although, be aware that this does not make the edge node transfer the data it managers to the cloud, only the result of the query.
+Although, be aware that this does not make the edge node transfer the data it manages to the cloud, only the result of the query.
 In addition to SQL statements, the REPL also supports listing all tables using `\dt`, printing the schema of a table using `\d table_name`, flushing data in memory to disk using `\f`, flushing data in memory and on disk to an object store using `\F`, and printing operations supported by the client using `\h`.